Bunkai9448/digipet_PSP/Syscalls/README.md

 ## The easy way, for end users

-Download the zip from this folder, unzip it and put it in the root of your PSP (or psemu/ if you are using adrenaline).
+Download the Plugin.zip from this folder, unzip it and put it in the root of your PSP (or psemu/ if you are using adrenaline).
 Enjoy:
 ![Proof](https://imgur.com/ASJZPU5.png)